-For the State of
+For the State of ' 1 1 0

-For the Reporting Year of
+For the State of For the Reporting Year of

 Company Name:

 Due: June 30 annually

-Company Address:
+^ ^

 Company NAIC Number:

 Contact Person:

 Phone Number: ()

-Instructions:
+There ()

-The purpose of this form is to report on a statewide basis information regarding long-term care insurance policy replacements and lapses.
-Specifically, every insurer shall maintain records for each agent on that agent's amount of long-term care insurance replacement sales as a percent of the agent's total annual sales and the amount of lapses of long-term care insurance policies sold by the agent as a percent of the agent's total annual sales.
-The tables below should be used to report the ten percent (10%) of the insurer's agents with the greatest percentages of replacements and lapses.
+policy replacements and lapses. agent's amount of long-term care Specifically, every in e insurance replacem of long-term care insuables below should b asis information re nsurer shall mainta ient sales as a per urance policies sol e used to report th d by the agent as a percent of the e ten percent (10%) of the

-Listing of the 10% of Agents with the Greatest Percentage of Replacements
+Listing of the 10% of Agents with the Greatest Percer ntage of Replaceme ents

 Agent's Name Number of Policies Sold By This Agent Number of Policies Replaced By This Agent Number of Replacements As % of Number Sold By This Agent

-Listing of the 10% of Agents with the Greatest Percentage of Lapses
+Listing of the 10% of Agents with the Greatest Percer ntage of Lapses

 Agent's Name Number of Policies Sold By This Agent Number of Policies Lapsed By This Agent Number of Lapses As % of Number Sold By This Agent

-Company Totals
+-

-Percentage of Replacement Policies Sold to Total Annual Sales %

-Percentage of Replacement Policies Sold to Policies In Force (as of the end of the preceding calendar year) %
+Company Totals Percentage of Replacement Policyear)% Percentage of Lapsed Policies to Percentage of Lapsed Policies to cies Sold to Policies Total Annual Sales In Force (as of the%

-Percentage of Lapsed Policies to Total Annual Sales %

-Percentage of Lapsed Policies to Policies In Force (as of the end of the preceding calendar year) %

-SECTION 21.
-Ins 3.465 is created to read:
+SECTION 17.
+Section Ins 3.465 is created to read: